-Here are some of the most common reasons your cannabis buds may be taking a long time to mature, and then I'll explain exactly what you need to do to speed things along so your buds ripen faster!
+Here are some of the most common reasons your buds may be taking a long time to mature.
+Then, I’ll explain exactly what you need to do to speed things along so your buds ripen faster!

-Some cannabis strains or specific plants just take longer than others to finish ripening in the flowering stage, especially Sativa, Haze, and "XXL" strains (part of what makes these plants yield so much is the flowering stage just takes a lot longer).
+Some cannabis strains or specific plants take longer than others to finish ripening in the flowering stage, especially Sativa, Haze, and “XXL” strains.
+However, part of what makes these plants yield so much is the flowering stage takes a lot longer.

 Another thing to consider is that some strains are “lazy” and their buds don’t look ready for a long time, but then suddenly look mature almost overnight.
 I think of these end-heavy flowering plants as “procrastinators” 🙂 Make sure to keep a close eye on your plant if it’s taking a while because you might be surprised to look one day and realize it’s just about ready to harvest!

-This cannabis bud looks like it's a long ways from harvest even though it's been 10 weeks in the flowering stage – look at all those white pistils!
+This bud looks like it’s a long ways from harvest even though it’s been ten weeks in the flowering stage – look at all those white pistils!